 The Application

 The DBPR Sales Associate application is submitted online at MyFloridaLicense.com.
-The application fee is commonly listed as $83.75, but always verify the current amount on DBPR before you submit.
+The current DBPR RE 1 application lists the fee as $62.75, but always verify the amount in the live DBPR application before you submit.
+For the click-by-click paperwork and scheduling walkthrough, see how to apply for and schedule the exam.

 A note on fee waivers: temporary waiver programs can expire or change.
 Do not rely on an older article or school page for the final number.
 Check the DBPR application screen before you pay.